kaveh-kaviani/Tutorials/content/sbc/orange-pi/orange-pi-5/boot-linux-from-emmc/README.md

     <br>

-    <font color="red"> **Note: If you see an error, that means your SPI Flash still has some partitions in it and it does not have enough space for creating another one** </font>
+    <span style="color: red;"> **Note: If you see an error, that means your SPI Flash still has some partitions in it and it does not have enough space for creating another one** </span>

     **Note: It will take a few minutes, then you will see Done at the left bottom corner of your screen and you will back to the system settings menu.**

 <br>